- Beans (Phaseolus vulgaris) have historically been a staple food and widely consumed source of protein and other nutrients.

 By the 1880s, American bean production started to boom.
 Michigan was the center of bean growing, and the crop soon attracted new growers in Idaho, Colorado, Montana, New Mexico, Nebraska and Wyoming.
 American dry bean production grew during World War II to meet increased demand of use by American servicemen around the world.
 The demand held steady after the War as American food relief efforts improved.
 Today 14 states produce dry edible beans and Michigan is the top state in production of black beans, cranberry beans, and small red beans.

-Beans are annual crops planted in spring when the soil is warmed up after the last frost date and usually harvested in early Fall (September) with 15-18% moisture using specialized harvesting equipment (threshers).
+Beans are annual crops planted in spring when the soil is warmed up after the last frost date and usually harvested in early Fall (September) with 15-18% moisture, and using specialized harvesting equipment (threshers).

 Beans should be grown on well-drained soils as they are susceptible to water logging.
 Dry beans are usually irrigated during the production cycle.
 High quality water will help in prevention of on-farm microbiological contamination of dry beans.